godexsoft/pushy/README.md

 	- highly scalable
 	- rest/json api
 	- supports apns and gcm with a unified api
-	- logstash json output logs for apns/gcm events (used for stats via kibana, see tutorial)
+	- logstash json output logs for apns/gcm events (used for stats via elasticsearh/kibana, see tutorial)
+	- automatic redelivery (configurable)
+	- tags attachable to push messages can be used for your campaign stats via elasticsearch

 LICENSE:
-	TBD
+	MIT